-From the reader's point of view, the most important issues are providing accurate task-oriented information, well-organized, understandable, and easy to retrieve with search and query facilities.
-From the writer's point of view, the key issues are selecting the contents, choosing the best representation for the contents, and organizing the contents adequately, so that the documentation results of good quality, while easy to produce and maintain.
+From the reader's point of view, the most important issues are on providing accurate task-oriented information, well-organized, understandable, and easy to retrieve with search and query facilities.
+From the writer's point of view, the key issues are on selecting the contents to include, on choosing the best representation for the contents, and on organizing the contents adequately, so that the documentation results of good quality, while easy to produce and maintain.

-Figure 1. - Documentation artefact patterns and their relationships.
+Figure 1 - Documentation artefact patterns and their relationships.